redasalmi/sddm-just-chill-theme/Readme.md

 ### Configuration

-After copying the theme, open you SDDM configuration file and set `sddm-just-chill-theme` as your current theme
+After copying the theme, open your SDDM configuration file and set `sddm-just-chill-theme` as your current theme

 ```
   [Theme]